-That’s not to say court funding is about judges or courtrooms.
-Because it’s not.
+That is not to say court funding is about judges, staff, or courtrooms – because it is not.
 A clear view of court funding focuses on the individuals, families, and businesses who need the courts to achieve justice and resolve disputes.
-Florida’s state courts must be there to meet those needs when families and businesses come through the courthouse doors – as hundreds of thousands do every year.
+Sufficient and stable funding, however, ensures that Florida’s state courts are there to meet those needs when individuals, families, and businesses come through the courthouse doors – as hundreds of thousands do every year.

-Florida’s court system receives less than 1% of the state’s total budget.
-But the recession that gripped the United States still forced significant cuts in court budgets and staff positions - even as Florida’s citizens and businesses turned to the courts in greater numbers.
+Florida’s courts system accounts for less than 1% of the state’s total budget.
+Nevertheless, as the recession gripped the United States, the courts system still participated in state spending reductions.
+The system experienced significant cuts in court budgets and staff positions – though numerous citizens and businesses continued to seek justice through the courts.